xavierleroy/cryptokit/README.md

 * To build, run `dune build`.

-* To execute a test, run `dune exec test/<name>.exe` where `<name>` can be `test`, `prngtest` or `speedtest`, supplying additional command line parameters if needed.
+* To execute a test, run `dune exec test/<name>.exe` where `<name>` can be `test`, `prngtest` or `speedtest`, supplying additional command line arguments if needed.
   The main test file `test/test.ml` is also included into the `runtest` alias, so it can be executed simply by `dune test`.